 - The World Congress of Imams and Rabbis for Peace convened for the second time [see below] (2006)

-The First World Congress of Imams and Rabbis for peace took place in Brussels in 2005 with 150 Rabbis and Imams participating.
+The First World Congress of Imams and Rabbis for peace took place in Brussels in 2005 with 150 Jewish Rabbis and Muslim Imams participating.
 The focus of the conference was: “Islam and Judaism as instruments of peace – recognition and respect of others”.

 The goals of the meeting included 1) condemning violence perpetrated in the name of religion 2) creation of a dialog and partnership between the two religions 3) facilitate development of peaceful solutions to conflict by influential religious leaders 4) gather these leaders before the media to promote a message of peace.
-A final declaration was made as follows:

 The Second World Congress of Imams and Rabbis for peace, on this date in 2006, was focused on building trust and confidence necessary for joint projects, creating a forum in which religious leaders can use their influence in conflict resolution, help religious leaders to challenge the misuse of religion in fanaticism, and to create structures to facilitate practical day to day work in prioritized areas.
 See the final declaration posted on the Hommes de Parole Web site.